-The quorum at the Meeting or any adjournment thereof shall consist of at least two (2) individuals present in person, each of whom is a holder of Units or Special Voting Units or represented by proxy representing a holder of Units or Special Voting Units, and who hold or represent by proxy in aggregate not less than 25% of the total number of outstanding Units and Special Voting Units.
+The quorum at the Meeting or any adjournment thereof shall consist of at least two individuals present in person, each of whom is a holder of Units or Special Voting Units or represented by proxy representing a holder of Units or Special Voting Units, and who hold or represent by proxy in aggregate not less than 25% of the total number of outstanding Units and Special Voting Units.

-At this time, only registered Unitholders and duly appointed proxy holders will be entitled to attend the Meeting in person.
+Due to COVID-19 restrictions, only registered unitholders and duly appointed proxyholders will be entitled to attend the Meeting in person.